ArchetypalTech/TheDoJOrruginTrailClient/README.md

 Your pre death checklist:

+You will need to pull the submodule containing the cairo code, either:

+### TheOrugginTrail-DoJo
+`git clone --recurse-submodules git@github.com:ArchetypalTech/TheOrugginTrail-DoJo.git`

+or assuming you cloned this without the `--recurse-submodules` flag

+`git submodule init && git submodules update`

+### Dojo
 it's a cairo/strknet/rust project

 it uses the Dojo Frameowrk so you'll need a working install of that tooling.